 Litigation costs in Alabama are moderate: $20,000 to $100,000 through preliminary injunction is a reasonable range.

-What Alabama employees should know
+What should Alabama employees know about non-competes?

-If you're a professional — a physician, attorney, CPA, or other licensed professional within the statute's definition — your non-compete is void.
+If you're a professional (a physician, attorney, CPA, or other licensed professional within the statute's definition) your non-compete is void.
 This is a categorical protection that doesn't exist in most other states.

 If you're not a professional, your non-compete must protect one of the statutorily defined interests: trade secrets, confidential information, commercial relationships with specific customers, or specialized and unique training involving substantial expenditure.
 If the employer can't tie the restriction to a recognized interest, the agreement fails.